The Right and Wrong Way to Sell Gift Cards for Cash

 Don't forget to evaluate additional fees as well.
 Some sites charge for listing your gift cards, for shipping, and more.
 Make sure that you get the most cash for your card by comparing your options carefully.

 If you are willing to consider something other than cash for your gift cards, you may be able to get a higher price if you are willing to accept a different gift card instead of money.
-Gift card buyers often give a few percent more value for gift card payouts, since it helps them move their product more quickly.
+Gift card buyers often give a few percents more value for gift card payouts, since it helps them move their product more quickly.

 If you are already planning on making a purchase, a gift card to a retailer is nearly as good as cash, so the extra value might be worth the slight inconvenience to you.